 The cathedral veil trails behind the gown on the floor like a train.
 A good way to add a train when your dress does not have one.
 For a dress with a train, end the cathedral veil 4 to 6 inches or more beyond the dress train so the veil will spread out and allow your dress to show through.
 Even at full width cathedral length veils are quite transparent.

-A royal length veil is even longer than the cathedral veil.
+A royal length veil, also known as a Regal Veil, is even longer than the cathedral veil.
 Royal veils are more than 120 inches long, we’ve made some as long as 240 inches.
 For the most dramatic effect chose a royal length veil.